Reserve a group study room

 - Rooms may be reserved no more than 30 days in advance.

-- Reservations for consecutive, concurrent meetings, or recurring meetings are not permitted.
+- Reservations for consecutive, concurrent, or recurring meetings are not permitted.

 - Rooms are only available during library hours.